nsn39/nsn39/README.md

 ### Hi there 👋

+I'm a software engineer from Kathmandu, Nepal.
+I graduated with a Bachelor's Degree in Computer Engineering from Pulchowk Campus, Tribhuvan University in 2023.
+Since then, I've worked for several startups on roles related to Web Development and Machine Learning.
+My major interest lie in building software with Python and learning more about Machine Learning and Web Development.

 <!--
 **nsn39/nsn39** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.